SeeedDocument/Seeed-WiKi/docs/Grove-GPS.md

 ```

 -   Install [u-center](http://www.u-blox.com/images/Support/Support_Products/EvaluationSoftware/u-centersetup-6.2.0.0.zip).
 Upload the code below to your Arduino/Seeeduino and then open u-center.

+!!!note
+    Please note that the u-center sofeware is windows only.

     1. Click Receiver -> Port and select the COM port that the Arduino is using.
     2. Click Receiver -> Baudrate and make sure 9600 is selected.